-Degree Explorer is the University's official online service that enables you to:
+Degree Explorer is the University's official online service that enables

-- check your progress in your program(s) and degree - check prerequisites and exclusions - plan the courses necessary for your program(s) and degree - explore "what if" scenarios (for example, switching programs or adding courses) - see any exceptions made for your program(s) or degree, if relevant
+• Check your progress in your program(s) and degree

+Check prerequisites and exclusions

+• Plan the courses necessary for your program(s) and degree

+• Explore "what if" scenarios (for example, switching programs or adding courses)
-The service is a complementary tool to your regular academic advising sessions and students should check their account regularly.

-Degree Explorer website: https://DegreeExplorer.utoronto.ca

-Log in: Your UTORid and password
+• See any exceptions made for your program(s) or degree, if

-Architectural Studies Program First Year Courses
+Architectural Studies Program First-Year Courses

-All students beginning their studies in the Architectural Studies program in September 2022 are automatically enrolled in the Specialist in Architectural Studies: Comprehensive Stream (AHSPE1000).
+All students beginning the Architectural Studies program in September 2023 are automatically enrolled in the Specialist in Architectural Studies: Comprehensive Stream (AHSPE1000).
 As a first-year student, you have eight required courses (4.0 credits).
 A sample student timetable for each term can be seen below.